|

 The function definition should be as

 quantitative as possible.
-For example, a function should not be defined as "To
+For example, a function should not be defined as

-what such definitions mean.
+understanding and consensus about what such definitions mean.

-Some function definitions are absolute
+Some function definitions are absolute (e.g.

-(e.g. "To contain liquid," where no leakage is acceptable) while others are
+"To contain liquid," where no leakage is acceptable) while others are

 variable (e.g. "To remove unwanted particles of 100 microns from air